Let’s take a minute to answer two simple questions: What is a continuous employee success strategy? And why are we talking about it now?

 The traditional annual review process is a model with good intentions.
 But it’s a poor fit for today’s workplace, leading to inefficiency, lost productivity, and a sense of dread that impacts your company culture’s psychological safety.

-Inefficiency: Annual performance reviews are an historical snapshot of the employee’s performance over the last year.
+Inefficiency: Annual performance reviews are a historical snapshot of the employee’s performance over the last year.
 They may not reflect the present, and feedback delivered comes too late to be practical.

 Lost productivity: There’s no disputing it — context-switching costs us in terms of productivity.
 Just ask the American Psychological Association (plus hundreds of business thought leaders).
 The more complex and less familiar the task, the more time and energy it takes us to switch gears.
 Keep employee success practices integrated smoothly throughout the year and make them an automatic part of your organizational culture.
 You’ll avoid those lost dead weeks at the end of each year or quarter when managers must “stop working” to write reviews for their reports.